snoopspy/vperformance/readme.md

 ======================================

 # About
-* VPerformance library is a simple and robust template based time difference measurement library for C++.
+* VPerformance is a simple and robust template based time difference measurement library for C++.

 # Install
 * VPerformance consists of only header file that means it requires no cpp files.